• Skip to primary navigation

 pinwheel filling in a bowl

 Step 3: Unroll the puff pastry sheet and spread the pumpkin filling evenly all over it.
-Carefully roll the pastry into a log, starting with the longest side facing you.
+Carefully roll the pastry into a log, starting with the longest side closest to you.

 pastry with pumpkin filling over it